httpwg/wg-materials/ietf94/minutes.md

 * [Cookies!](https://docs.google.com/presentation/d/1fw97QlPENqAB1bMUySIIm4dBbnno75tHVpbs302txPM/edit?ts=5636b0a6#slide=id.gd1d4c5107_0_70)

 slide 2: cookies are stale.
-  enumerate probs with cookies
+  enumerate problems with cookies

 slide 3: lets get fresh.
  [ summarizes the four draft-west-* IDs -- three of which are listed below]

 slide 4: the choice is yours.
-  do we do a subset of thsse four IDs or all of 'em ?
+  do we do a subset of these four IDs or all of 'em ?

 mnot: prob a bad idea is to make blanket statement "we going to improve cookies"  given history

-proposing: hve initial phase of gtting some impl experience with these proposals, and only open up cookie spec and apply the ones that we've decided that "works"
+proposing: have initial phase of getting some implementation experience with these proposals, and only open up cookie spec and apply the ones that we've decided that "works"

-martin: do want to impl some of thise on short timescale -- eg cookie slinging is of concern now as opposed to origin cookie which is a "nice to have"
+martin: do want to implement some of thise on short timescale -- eg cookie slinging is of concern now as opposed to origin cookie which is a "nice to have"

 mnot: we have text already, maybe also regard cookie spec as a carefully managed "living standard" that gets constantly updated

-ekr: nice to disting btwn "nice to haves" and "necessary" ones. eg secure cookies thing is being impl'd -- fait accompli ? others prob need some coordination -- what is the relnship of them to exisitng mechs. eg first party only is jiust a declaration, and then how does that relate to origin cookie.
+ekr: nice to disting between "nice to haves" and "necessary" ones. eg secure cookies thing is being implemented -- fait accompli ? others prob need some coordination -- what is the relationship of them to existing mechs. eg first party only is just a declaration, and then how does that relate to origin cookie.
-    thus need to have client and svr work together to get value out of them, and if there impl diffs btwn clients and svrs then may not get value.
+    thus need to have client and server work together to get value out of them, and if there are implementation differences between clients and servers then may not get value.

-mnot: thinks mike finds origin cookie as 'defense in depth' that svr can't depend upon. jiust wanted to kick off discussion. need to discuss approach steps too
+mnot: thinks mike finds origin cookie as 'defence in depth' that server can't depend upon. just wanted to kick off discussion. need to discuss approach steps too